Freedom To Operate

 • Prior Art searches may also be used to determine the value of a potential investment

-• Speed up prosecution of a patent, as the patent may be written to take into account the prior art
+• Speed up the prosecution of a patent, as the patent may be written to take into account the prior art

 • Reduce overall costs by saving time, as potential future hurdles may be avoided